apache/brpc/docs/en/client.md

 ```
 ## Should brpc::Controller be reused?

 Not necessary to reuse deliberately.

-Although Controller has miscellaneous fields, some of them are buffers that can be re-used by calling Reset().
+Controller has miscellaneous fields, some of them are buffers that can be re-used by calling Reset().

-In most use cases, constructing a Controller and re-using a Controller(via Reset) has similar cost.
-For example snippet1 and snippet2 in code below perform similarily.
+In most use cases, constructing a Controller(snippet1) and re-using a Controller(snippet2) perform similarily.
 ```c++
 // snippet1
 for (int i = 0; i < n; ++i) {